20 fun virtual team building activities for remote employees

 Rules: There’s a fire!
 You have 3 minutes to grab 3 things that you would save first in the case of an emergency.

-Once the team has collected the things they’d save, it’s time to do the rounds and hear the story behind each item.
+Once the team has collected the things they’d save, it’s time to do the rounds and hear the story behind each item – one of my personal favorite team building games for remote workers as it’s personal and fun.

 Objective: This activity is the best for bonding.
 Lots of wholesome stories end up being shared, you learn about what your colleagues value, and you can get real personal, without it being weird.
 You’ll always discover something new and unexpected about someone and this activity will remind everyone that there’s a person just like you on the other side of that Slack conversation.